 This paper studies asynchronous variants of two popular distributed algorithms for consensus-optimization over undirected networks, proximal decentralized gradient descent (Prox-DGD) \cite{zeng2018nonconvex} and DGD using the adapt-then-combine technique (DGD-ATC) \cite{pu2020asymptotic}.
 Our contributions include: \begin{enumerate} \item We bound the optimality gap between the fixed-points of the two synchronous methods under fixed step-sizes and the optimum of the consensus optimization problem.
-Our results on Prox-DGD are more comprehensive than the current literature, and those on DGD-ATC were absent. \item We show theoretically that, i) with strongly convex objective functions under total asynchrony, and ii) with convex objective functions and under partial asynchrony, the proposed methods can use \emph{fixed step-sizes that are set without any information about the delays}, and still converge to fixed-points of their synchronous counterparts. \item By assuming both partial asynchrony and strongly convex objective functions, we improve the convergence guarantee from asymptotic to linear and show that the convergence can adapt to the actual level of asynchrony, rather than be determined by the worst-case. \item Our algorithms can handle non-quadratic objective functions and general undirected networks, while existing methods with fixed delay-free step-sizes~\cite{nedic2010convergence,ubl2021totally,mishchenko2018delay} require quadratic objective functions or star networks. \item Our algorithms are guaranteed to converge under total asynchrony while those using delay-dependent fixed step-sizes \cite{wu2017decentralized, zhang2019fully,tian2020achieving,bianchi2021distributed} or diminishing step-sizes \cite{zhang2019asyspa,assran2020asynchronous,doan2017convergence,kungurtsev2023decentralized} are not.
+Our results on Prox-DGD are more comprehensive than the current literature, and those on DGD-ATC were absent. \item We show theoretically that, i) with strongly convex objective functions under total asynchrony (Assumption \ref{asm:totalasynchrony}), and ii) with convex objective functions and under partial asynchrony (Assumption \ref{asm:partialasynchrony}), the proposed methods can use \emph{fixed step-sizes that are set without any information about the delays}, and still converge to fixed-points of their synchronous counterparts. \item By assuming both partial asynchrony and strongly convex objective functions, we improve the convergence guarantee from asymptotic to linear and show that the convergence {{adjusts}} to the actual level of asynchrony ({the update frequency of each node and the delays}), { and are not penalized by large worst-case delays that occur rarely.} \item Our algorithms can handle non-quadratic objective functions and general undirected networks, while existing methods with fixed delay-free step-sizes~\cite{nedic2010convergence,ubl2021totally,mishchenko2018delay} require quadratic objective functions or star networks. \item Our algorithms are guaranteed to converge under total asynchrony while those using delay-dependent fixed step-sizes \cite{wu2017decentralized, zhang2019fully,tian2020achieving,bianchi2021distributed} or diminishing step-sizes \cite{zhang2019asyspa,assran2020asynchronous,doan2017convergence,kungurtsev2023decentralized,spiridonoff2020robust} are not.

 \end{enumerate} Many algorithms that use delay-dependent fixed step-sizes \cite{wu2017decentralized, zhang2019fully,tian2020achieving,bianchi2021distributed} or diminishing step-sizes \cite{zhang2019asyspa,assran2020asynchronous,doan2017convergence,kungurtsev2023decentralized} can converge to the optimal consensus solution.
 Our algorithms, on the other hand, suffer from an unfavourable inexact convergence inherited from their synchronous counterparts.
 However, they admit delay-free step-sizes that are easy to tune and may yield faster practical convergence as shown by our numerical experiments.